-In any community of people there will always be issues of health and well-being.
+There will always be issues of health and well-being in any community of people.
 It’s extremely likely that more of your peers than you realise are grappling with issues like anxiety, depression, grief and loss, eating disorders, an abusive relationship, a drink or other drug problem, problems at home with the kids or issues at work.

 Sports clubs are no exception.
 In fact, they’re the place people are most likely to seek support, and so are enormously powerful.

 The 10 Golden Rules of working with Volunteers:

 Equipping your people with the confidence and resources to reach out and support one another in the club, is equipping them to do the same outside of it, too.
 Now, those are some serious skills.

 Key people in the club need to be across the common well-being issues likely to be expressed in and around the club.
 Some recent survey research found that on average:

 Step 2 – Import some training

 This can be really tricky terrain for clubs.
 If someone confides in you, there are three important principles to adhere to:

 A club should actively seek out relevant, authoritative professionals and ensure that all the key people in club are exposed to this level of education – including the coach, president and team manager.